 Whether this is true or not, it doesn’t matter if nobody knows your law firm exists.
 Sorry to burst your bubble, but it’s how things are in 2021.

 - 95% of potential clients looking for legal advice use the internet to find answers first.

 - 70% of potential clients who start their search for legal services online, contact a law office by phone

 - The most likely people to use the internet to search and find legal services are those earning over $150,000 per year

 - Online Rating is the most important factor used by consumers to judge a law firm

 You’ve got some of the smartest, most hard-working people in the world in your office.
 You’ve worked with high-profile clients and major corporations.
 Your work has saved (or won) millions of dollars for clients.
-Your partners are hands-down the most brilliant minds in the legal industry.
+Your fellow attorney's and partners are hands-down the most brilliant minds in the legal industry.

-Inbound Marketing for law firms is more important than ever in 2020, especially for attracting new clients. because your legal marketing digital presence search engine visibility ditermine if a potential clients will schedule a legal consultation with your firm or a competing law firm.
+Law firm marketing is more important than ever in 2021, especially for attracting new clients. because your legal marketing digital presence search engine visibility ditermine if a potential clients will schedule a legal consultation with your firm or a competing law firm.

 In this post, we’ll break down a few key things to remember specifically for Legal organizations to understand how to execute an inbound marketing strategy for your firm successfully.

 Your firm should have a digital strategy in place, period.
 “50% of Law Firms claim they are not ‘organized enough’ to get the most out of their marketing spend.”
 These are excuses that aren’t acceptable today.
 If you want to increase your revenues, gain thought leadership, and establish dominance over your segment—the BEST way to do this is with inbound marketing methodologies and best practices.